devsavage/slim-3-demo-app/README.md

 + You will manually need to give yourself administrator privilages by using a database manager, such as phpMyAdmin, and updating: **permissions->is_admin** and set it to **1**.

 ## Configurartion
 Here is an example configuration file.
 You will want to place this file in a **config** folder as a php file.
+I reccommend naming it **container.config.php** so you won't need to update anything in the bootstrap file.
 You will need to update **app/bootstrap.php** with the location to your config file within the instantiation of the **Slim/App** class.

 ```php